triton-inference-server/model_analyzer/docs/config.md

                 count: 1
 ```

-This will lead to 6 different configurations (3 different preferred batch sizes
+This will lead to 6 different configurations (3 different max queue delays
 and two instance group combinations).
 If both `model_config_parameters` and
 `parameters` keys are specified, the list of sweep configurations will be the
 cartesian product of both of the lists.